 Basil raised an eyebrow, "And who may I ask are you?"

-Basil was being sarcastic of course, but he knew in his drunken stupor it would go right over Honest John's head.
+Basil was being sarcastic of course, but he knew it would go right over Honest John's head in his drunken stupor.

 "Well we found a cat who might know another cat.
 Best t'have the police chief explain it to ye, laddy.
 (Hiccup!)
 Excuse me."

-Outside there was a carriage parked on the street, a human one of course pulled by a horse.
+Outside there was a carriage parked on the street, a human-sized one of course, pulled by a horse.
 The smaller one made for mice was mounted onto the bottom.
 Honest John and Basil climbed inside, and after a wait the humans who'd ordered the carriage got in and it got moving.
-Basil didn't speak much during the ride, as Honest John continued to guzzle booze he stared out the window, taking in the surroundings and observing every detail, his deductive mind soaking everything in like a sponge in case he'd need to navigate these streets later.
-He also kept an eye out for any suspects.
-New York was a fairly dirty city, at least downtown was.
-The impoverished mice who'd come from horrible conditions fared little better here.
+Basil didn't speak much during the ride, and as Honest John continued to guzzle booze he stared out the window, taking in the surroundings and observing every detail, his deductive mind soaking everything in like a sponge in case he'd need to navigate these streets later.
+Basil also kept an eye out for any suspects.
+New York was a dirty city, at least downtown was.
+The impoverished mice who'd come from horrible conditions in Third World countries fared little better here.
 The streets were not paved with cheese; there was more horse manure to be found in the streets than cheese.
 Crime wasn't hard to observe even from his window.
 His keen eyes noticed shoplifters and pick-pockets, all before their victims knew what had hit them.

 Once they got to Tammany Hall, the wagon stopped, and Basil and Honest John had to quickly hop off before it moved again.
 Honest John led Basil as he carried his suitcase toward the doors and they entered Honest John's office, where a group of police officers were waiting to meet with him.

-"Well then, I take it this is New York's best, hm?"
+"Well then, I take it this is New York's best?"
 Basil asked.